Be Your Own Bank

 Privatized Banking

 Being your own bank is a process of managing your cash flow so that you keep and control as much of your money as possible.
-This system is better known as Infinite Banking and is one step in your journey to time and money freedom.
+This system, better known as Infinite Banking, is one step in your journey to time and money freedom.

-Then, you protect yourself with insurance and legal protection and Privatized Banking
+Then, you protect yourself with insurance, legal protection, and Privatized Banking.

 Finally, you put your money to work, increasing your income with cash-flowing assets.